 Center Drive, Mt Pleasant, Iowa, unless otherwise noted.
 For more information about any of the

-Henry County Conservation office at 319-986-5067 or email
+programs, call the Henry County Conservation office at 319-986-5067 or email

 register online, go to

 Checks will no longer be accepted as a form of payment.

 February 24th 9:00 a.m.- noon Maple Syruping

 Top of the Hill area at the Dorothy Family Maple Syrup Camp.
 Activities

 include tapping trees, evaporator, and syrup tasting.
 All ages.
 Groups are